TOMToolkit/tom_base/docs/observing/customize_ocs_facility.rst

     ]

-This code lists all of the observation modules that should be available to our TOM.
+This code lists all of the observation modules that should be available to your TOM.

 With that done, go to any target in your TOM and you should see your new module in the list.
-But right now, if you click on your `CustomOCS` module, you will get an error because the specific forms we referenced do not exist yet.
-We will add those forms in the next two section.
+But right now, if you click on your `CustomOCS` module, you will get an error because the specific forms you referenced do not exist yet.
+Those forms will be added the next two section.

 Create a new OCS based observing form for a specific instrument
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Say your observatory has several instruments available, each with a varying set
 of extra parameters that can be set by the user.
-In this section, we will create
+In this section, you will create
 a customized form specific to instrument `Instrument1`, and add some custom fields
-to its instrument_configuration layout.
+to its `instrument_configuration` layout.
 We will be adding a `readout_mode` dropdown
-since our instrument has many readout modes, and a `defocus` value, since our science
+since your instrument has many readout modes, and a `defocus` value, since your science
 requires setting how defocused the instrument should be for each exposure.
-First we
+First, start
-will start by subclassing the base full OCS observation form:
+by subclassing the base full OCS observation form:
 ``tom_observations.facilities.ocs.OCSFullObservationForm``.

 .. code:: python